Jonathan Safran Foer On Marriage, Religion And Universal Balances

 GROSS: Yeah.
 You know, at the end of that interview, he repeated that three times.
 He said live your life, live your life, live your life.
 And I kind of made that into a little tape loop in my head that I just kind of play over in my mind when I need to hear it.
 And it initially meant to me, you know, just like, you know, appreciate life, live it to its fullest while you can.

-But, you know, Maurice Sendak who, you know, the great children's book author and illustrator, who also did that for operas and stuff - he suffered with depression, I think, and was in analysis or some sort of form of psychotherapy a good deal of his life.
+But, you know, Maurice Sendak who - you know, the great children's book author and illustrator, who also did sets for operas and stuff - he suffered with depression, I think, and was in analysis or some form of psychotherapy a good deal of his life.
 He grew up in the shadow of the Holocaust because he had extended family that never got out of - I'm not sure if it was Germany or Poland.
-You know, I think another way of looking at the live your life, as you said, is just like be present for it, you know?
+You know, I think another way of looking at the live your life, as you said, is just, like, be present for it.
+You know?
 It's going to come and go quickly.
 You know, at least, like, be present for it.
 Be aware of what's happening.
 You know, inhabit it while you can.

 GROSS: Yeah.
 It's really well put.
 I wish Maurice Sendak were alive to hear you say that (laughter).